Jim's Mowing: History

+In 2024, Jim’s Mowing entered a partnership with a local indoor cricket team known as Jim’s Indoor Cricket.

-Foothills Conference Centre, and Headquarters
+Foothills Conference Centre and Headquarters

-Jim's established a conference centre for training franchisees at Lilydale, Victoria.
+Jim's established a conference centre for training franchisees at Mooroolbark, Victoria.
 This also serves as the group headquarters, and includes a call centre.
 Several lodges of various sizes have generously appointed ensuite bedrooms equivalent to hotel rooms, surrounding a multi room conference venue with restaurant and bar.
 The hotel rooms are also available to the public on a space available basis.